 - She competed for Arizona State University from 2000-2003 and after a successful freshman year, joined the U-23 U.S. National team.

-Teri (Klement) Goldberg comes to Pac-12 Networks following a successful playing and coaching career at Colorado State University where she was inducted into CSU’s Athletic Hall of Fame in 2011.
+- Following a successful softball playing and coaching career at Colorado State University, Goldberg was inducted into CSU’s Athletic Hall of Fame in 2011.

 - During her collegiate playing career, Goldberg led the Rams to back-to-back HCAC championships in 1989 and 1990 and set school records in both career and season batting average.